jansoren/java-json-client/README.md

 Map<String, MyObject> myObject = jsonClient.http().get("http://").map(MyObject.class);
 ```

-How to poll for data and trigger when condition is fulfilled (MyObject has to implement Poller)
+How to poll for data and trigger when condition is fulfilled
 ```
-MyObject myObject = jsonClient.http().poll("http://", MyObject.class, 5000, otherObject.getId());
+MyObject myObject = jsonClient.http().poll("http://", MyObject.class, 5000, new [TestObjectCondition(state)](https://github.com/bouvet-openlab/java-json-client/blob/master/json-client/src/test/java/no/bouvet/jsonclient/TestObjectCondition.java));
 ```

 How to poll for data without any conditions.